 The Mining-Half treatment may further exacerbate this issue, as demand could be even stronger when half of the traders can only purchase the asset on the market.
-Again, relating to the recent findings of Janssen et al. (2019) and Tucker and Xu (2020) we anticipate that the potential bubbles will be larger in Mining-Half as compared to Mining-All,
+Furthermore, initially, there may just be a subset of miners who are selling assets that they mined.
+This may make it easier for them to enjoy market power and maintain their asks at a relatively higher price level given the limited competition.
+Lastly, relating to the recent findings of Janssen et al. (2019) and Tucker and Xu (2020) we anticipate that the potential bubbles will be larger in Mining-Half as compared to Mining-All,